ava-labs/avalanche-rosetta/README.md

 [Rosetta][1] server implementation for [Avalanche][2] Blockchain.

+*Under active development*

+*Please note this implementation only works with C-Chain*

 ## Requirements

-In order to run the Avalanche Rosetta server you will need access to [Gecko][3] services via RPC.
+In order to run the Avalanche Rosetta server you will need access to [Avalanche][3] services via RPC.
 More info in available APIs found [here][4].

-See Gecko documentation on how to run the chain node locally.
+See AvalancheGo documentation on how to run the chain node locally.
 If you don't run the Avalanche node yourself you might use a hosted service like [Figment DataHub][5].

 ## Installation